cgencer/challenges_librarian/README.md

 ## Notes:

 - Couldn't manage to create the average scoring mechanism in time, so it lacks the calculated scores.
+- The First 3 user-id's (1,2,3) have both past and present read books list.
+The other users have only past lists.

 ## Database